PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1010 passed, 5 deselected, 2 warnings in 125.93s` for the full sequential
   direct suite.

+The characterized QKV Slice canonicalization pair now also lives in `passes/attention_layout.py`.
+The first pass replaces compatible Slice branches with Gather/Reshape views, and the second replaces a compatible three-way QKV Slice fan-out with Split.
+Both exact implementations moved with their nested shape helpers; legacy lowerer names delegate.
+Existing tests cover each pass individually and their ordered interaction on a shared graph.

+Verification completed with:

+- `18 passed, 757 deselected` for focused architecture and QKV Slice canonicalization;
+- `1010 passed, 5 deselected, 2 warnings in 125.91s` for the full sequential
+  direct suite.

-The next attention-layout increment should come from the characterized QKV slice/split family.
-Keep each rewrite independent, preserve legacy wrappers, and avoid moving the uncharacterized SA/PA MirrorPad mega-pattern until a focused semantic fixture exists.
+The next characterized attention increment is the shared pre-transpose QKV Slice rewrite.
+Keep the uncharacterized SA/PA MirrorPad mega-pattern in the lowerer until a focused semantic fixture exists.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`